Diffusion Language Models Know the Answer Before Decoding: Conclusion

 \section{Conclusion}

 In this work, we identified and leveraged a fundamental yet overlooked property of diffusion language models: early answer convergence.
-Our analysis revealed that up to 99\% of instances can be correctly decoded using only half the refinement steps, challenging the necessity of conventional full-length decoding.
+Our analysis revealed that up to 99\% of instances can be correctly decoded using only half of the refinement steps, challenging the necessity of conventional full-length decoding.
 Building on this observation, we introduced Prophet, a training-free early commit decoding paradigm that dynamically monitors confidence gaps to determine optimal termination points.
-Experiments on LLaDA-8B and Dream-7B demonstrate that Prophet achieves up to 3.4× reduction in decoding steps while maintaining generation quality.
-By recasting DLM decoding as an optimal stopping problem rather than a fixed-budget iteration, our work opens new avenues for efficient DLM inference and suggests that early convergence is a core characteristic of how these models internally resolve uncertainty.
+Experiments on LLaDA-8B and Dream-7B demonstrate that Prophet achieves a reduction of up to 3.4$\times$ reduction in decoding steps while maintaining generation quality.
+By recasting DLM decoding as an optimal stopping problem rather than a fixed-budget iteration, our work opens new avenues for efficient DLM inference in tasks with identifiable answer regions and suggests that early convergence is a core characteristic of how these models internally resolve uncertainty, across diverse tasks and settings.